 Out-of-court justice in the European Enforcement Landscape – 1st EU Civil Justice Seminar

-From December 2021 – June 2022, the team of the Vici project ‘Affordable Access to Justice’ at Erasmus School of Law, will organize an online seminar series dedicated to Trends and Challenges in Costs and Funding of Civil Justice.
+From December 2021 to June 2022, the team of the Vici project ‘Affordable Access to Justice’ at Erasmus School of Law is organising an online seminar series dedicated to the Trends and Challenges in Costs and Funding of Civil Justice.

 You can register for (one or more of) the seminars here.

 To attend the online event, please register here.

 15.00 - 15.15: Masood Ahmed (Leicester Law School)